jeffng5/Movie_Recommender/README.md

 This website allows users to look up their movies in a database by genre or my search and recommends movies to them.
 Features implemented include:
-* a login/signup/logout feature to help users organize and set viewing provacy
+* a login/signup/logout feature to help users organize and browse movies
 * search feature to find user movies quickly
 * movies separated by genre to allow users to browse if they don't have a movie in mind
 * a favorites feature that allows users to mark the movie as favorite